Logan007/pucr/README.md

 As of now, compression of 1492 byte sized packets performs eyefelt quickly on an old i7-2860QM CPU; no measurement yet.
 The roughly drafted code especially gains speed from `gcc`’s `-Ofast` option.
 However, plans are to look deeper in how `pthread` could be of additional help here.

+Next steps would aim at further speeding-up decompression before taking care of compression.

 With a view to the presumed usecase, the chosen data types limit data size to `64K - 1` bytes (or so).
 This may be broadended in future versions.

 The code should compile straight away by `gcc -Ofast -march=native pucr.c -o pucr` to an executable called `pucr` – flawlessly in current Arch Linux.
 It takes input from `stdin`, compresses, decompresses and outputs to `stdout` while stats are output to `stderr`.
 One possible healthy call could look as follows: